The Hour and the Day: Critical reviews

 Derek Lawrence of Entertainment Weekly wrote, "So far True Detective season 3 has been considered a solid bounce back from the poorly-received season 2, but the latest episode has to go down as a disappointment.
 Creator Nic Pizzolatto wrote 'The Hour and the Day' with Deadwood mastermind David Milch, probably the second best addition to the show behind Mahershala Ali.
 But the episode doesn't live up to the expectations and instead spins its wheels until an explosive ending."
-Amy Glynn of Paste gave the episode a 8.7 out of 10 and wrote, "The actual story points in this episode, most of which take place in 1980, are almost not the point; they're a vehicle, and they could be different story points without it changing the real substance of the episode, much of which is about people's different ways of dealing with race tensions, and nearly all of which is in rich pas de deux exchanges."
+Amy Glynn of Paste gave the episode an 8.7 out of 10 and wrote, "The actual story points in this episode, most of which take place in 1980, are almost not the point; they're a vehicle, and they could be different story points without it changing the real substance of the episode, much of which is about people's different ways of dealing with race tensions, and nearly all of which is in rich pas de deux exchanges."

 Keith Phipps of Vulture gave the episode a 3 star rating out of 5 and wrote, "Mahershala Ali is doing a lot while saying little in season three of True Detective, which reaches its midpoint with this fourth episode, even though the end of the mystery still appears to be nowhere in sight."
 Tony Sokol of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "True Detective's halfway point is completely compelling.
 While we know we're going to see how this cliffhanger is going to play out, we don't know how long, given the three timeliness, we're going to have to wait.
 'The Hour and the Day' does a wonderful job of testing our impatience."

 Scott Tobias of The New York Times wrote, "Now it has run completely aground.
 Developments in the case are so slow-moving and diffuse that it's hard to keep track of them, and most of them are probably red herrings anyway.
 Dead ends are to be expected in the middle of an eight-hour whodunit, but that doesn't absolve the series's creator, Nic Pizzolatto, from the responsibility to keep plugging away.
 It's not just the detectives in 'The Hour and the Day' who are losing their sense of direction — it's as if the show itself had unscrewed the cap on a bottle of Jack Daniels and gone for a swim.
 Maybe it will wake from its stupor and start working the case again, but for now it's passed out on the couch.
 And it's dreaming about the Viet Cong."